 Instructions

-- return to the stove over low heat and add the butter, stirring until melted
+- Turn off the heat and stir in the parmesan cheese and add the butter, stirring until it's melted and incorporated into the sauce.

 Notes

-CJ Gaudette
+CJ Gaudette says

 Oh this sauce was so good!
 I added chicken to the recipe, by adding olive oil and cooking chicken breast strips and seasoned them with Italian seasoning.
 Then I deglazed the pan with a half cup of red wine before continuing with the recipe.
 When the sauce was done I cut up the chicken and added back into the sauce and then added cooked rigatoni.
 It was absolutely scrumptious!
 Thank you!

-Marni Katz
+Marni Katz says

 I'm so glad you liked it AND added what worked for your family!
 I love when people adapt simple recipes to work even better for them!

-Hossain hridoy
+Hossain hridoy says

 Wow good recepi